kallisti5/rktman/README.md

-# RKTMan
+# RktMan
 :rocket: *It's all the science I don't understand*

 ## Introduction
-Control all your RKT containers via a friendly Ruby API.
+Control all your rkt containers via a friendly Ruby API.

 ## Dependencies
   * gem install google-protobuf --pre